mpv-player/mpv/DOCS/man/osc.rst

 ``seekbarstyle``
     Default: bar

-    Sets the style of the seekbar, slider (diamond marker) or bar (fill).
+    Sets the style of the seekbar, slider (diamond marker), knob (circle marker with guide), or bar (fill).
     Default pre-0.21.0 was 'slider'.

 ``deadzonesize``